mojaloop/documentation/contributors-guide/standards/README.md

 1. The contribution should be in-line with the LevelOne Principles
 2. Basic guidelines regarding status of the contribution \(Code-base / Standards / Designs / Specifications\)
+>*Note:* Code Contributions are evaluated on a **case-by-case** basis.
+Code and Directory style are enforced strictly, so contributions that don't align to these guidelines may be rejected or heavily refactored before being accepted.
+Other misalignments to these standards (for example, framework choices) may be added to a roadmap for further improvement and OSS-ification in the future
 3. Basic documentation to get started

 #### Guidelines regarding adoption